-The provisions of the Local Civil Rules to the contrary notwithstanding, limits are not imposed at the outset on the kind and extent of discovery, provided such scope and extent are reasonable and counsel are proceeding in good faith.
+Notwithstanding the provisions of the Local Civil Rules, I do not impose limits at the outset on the kind and extent of discovery so long as the scope and extent are reasonable and counsel are proceeding in good faith.

 Pursuant to Local Civ.
-R. 37.1, counsel may not file any motion relating to discovery, including motions to quash, for a protective order or to compel is to be filed until the parties have: 1) sought in good faith to resolve the matter, and 2) contacted the court promptly to seek informal resolution of the dispute.
-The notice to the court should include a brief statement of the nature of the dispute.
+R. 37.1, counsel may not file any motion relating to discovery, including motions to quash, for a protective order, or to compel, until counsel have: 1) sought in good faith to resolve the matter and 2) contacted chambers promptly to seek informal resolution of the dispute.
+Notice to the court of a dispute should include a brief statement of the nature of the dispute.

-All requests for informal resolution of discovery disputes will be handled as promptly as possible – often immediately after counsel notify the court of the dispute, and always, except in highly unusual circumstances, within twenty-four hours.
+I handle all requests for informal resolution of discovery disputes as promptly as possible – often immediately after counsel notify chambers of the dispute and except in highly unusual circumstances, always within twenty-four hours.

-In the unusual circumstance in which the matter requires further consideration (i.e., because it involves privilege), a briefing schedule will be set.
+In the unusual circumstance where the matter requires further consideration (e.g., privilege issues), I will set a briefing schedule.

-6. Conduct of Discovery Generally and at Despositions in Particular
+6. Conduct of Discovery Generally and at Depositions in Particular

-Behavior that would not occur in open court before a judge and jury shall not take place during discovery.
+Behavior that would not occur in open court before a judge and jury may not take place during discovery.

-Depositions are to be conducted with the same decorum as if they were occurring in the presence of the court.
-Local Cir.
+Counsel must conduct depositions with the same decorum as if they were occurring in my presence.
+Local Civ.
 R. 30.1.
 Failure to comply with this requirement will lead to sanctions.
 See Carr, Depositions and the Court, 32 Tort & Ins.
 L.J.635 (1997).

-If an objection is to be made at a deposition, it shall be made as briefly as possible to communicate the nature of the problem ("form" "leading" "irrelevant" "immaterial" "no foundation," "hearsay," etc.) or by citation to the appropriate evidentiary rule or doctrine.
-Speaking objections, and objections or statements intended merely to disrupt or distract opposing counsel are not to be made.
-If they are, sanctions may be imposed.
+Counsel must state all objections during a depositions as briefly as possible to communicate the nature of the problem ("form" "leading" "irrelevant" "immaterial" "no foundation," "hearsay," etc.) or by citation to the appropriate evidentiary rule or doctrine.

-Depositions are not to be terminated because a dispute has arisen.
+Counsel may not terminate a deposition because a dispute has arisen.
 Instead, counsel is to contact chambers for resolution.
-If neither I nor another judicial officer is not available to resolve the dispute, continue the deposition, leaving the disputed issue or question for later resolution.
+If neither I nor another judicial officer is available to resolve the dispute forthwith, counsel are to continue the deposition, leaving the disputed issue or question for later resolution.

 7. Discovery re.
 Experts; Daubert Hearings

-Any party having the burden of proof as to an issue as to which that party intends to call an expert shall provide an expert's report to opposing counsel not later than two weeks prior to the expert's deposition; if the opposing party intends to present an expert as to such issue, it shall provide its expert's report promptly following the first expert's deposition.
-In any event, the party must provide that report not later than two weeks prior to producing that expert for deposition.
+Unless counsel otherwise agree, any party intending to call an expert witness on an issue as to which that party has the burden of proof must provide the expert's report to opposing counsel not later than two weeks before the expert's deposition.
+If the opposing party intends to present an expert on that issue, that party must provide its expert's report promptly following the first expert's deposition.
+In any event, the party must provide that report not later than two weeks before producing that expert for deposition.

-Note: treating physicians are deemed to be fact witnesses, rather than expert witnesses for purposes of compensation pursuant to 28 U.S.C. §1821.
+I consider treating physicians to be fact witnesses, rather than expert witnesses, for purposes of compensation under 28 U.S.C. §1821.
 See Fischer v.
 Ford Motor Company, 178 F.R.D.
 195, 197 (N.D.
-Ohio 1998) (fact witnesses entitled to maximum daily compensation of $40).
-This does not invariably mean that a treating physician may not be compensated for the fair value of his services (i.e., the amount the physician would receive for treating a patient).
-Treating physicians shall not, however, receive unreasonably excessive compensation; if a treating physician is demanding unreasonable compensation for a deposition or other necessary cooperation with discovery (such as excessive copying costs), contact chambers for assistance in imposing a limit on the fee which the physician shall be permitted to obtain.
+Ohio 1998) (fact witnesses, including treating physicians, entitled to maximum daily compensation of $40).
+This does not invariably mean that a da party may not compensate a treating physician for the fair value of his or her services (i.e., the amount the physician would receive for treating a patient).
+Treating physicians may not, however, receive unreasonably excessive compensation; if a treating physician is demanding unreasonable compensation for a deposition or other necessary cooperation with discovery (such as excessive copying costs), contact chambers for assistance in imposing a limit on the fee or costs which the physician shall receive.

-Plaintiff's counsel shall provide full medical records not later than two weeks prior to the deposition of a treating physician.
-If counsel encounter excessive delays on the part of providers in responding to requests for medical records, contact the court for assistance in expediting production.
+Plaintiff's counsel must produce medical records not later than two weeks before the deposition of a treating physician.
+If counsel encounter excessive delays on the part of providers in responding to requests for medical records, contact chambers for assistance in expediting production.

-Counsel are to complete all discovery re. experts in ample time to assure compliance with the timetable for motions and trial.
+Counsel must complete all discovery pertaining to experts in ample time to assure compliance with the timetable for motions and trial.

-If a Daubert hearing is necessary, please inform the court as soon as such need becomes apparent, so that such hearing can, if possible, be conducted prior to summary judgment practice or trial.
+If a Daubert hearing is necessary, please inform chambers as soon as the need becomes apparent.
+This will allow me to conduct the hearing before summary-judgment briefing or trial.

 8. Motions and Motion Practice

-When seeking a temporary restraining order, plaintiff's counsel is to make all reasonable efforts to learn the identity of and give at least informal notice to and to provide defense counsel with the complaint, motion, and memorandum of law, if any.
-Except in cases of true emergency) applications for temporary restraining orders are considered only after the other side has had a chance to obtain and consult with counsel.
+When seeking a temporary restraining order, plaintiff's counsel must make all reasonable efforts to learn the identity of counsel for the defendant, to give at least informal notice to and to provide defense counsel with the complaint, motion, and memorandum of law, if any.
+Except in cases of true emergency, I will consider an application for a temporary restraining order only after the other side has had a chance to obtain and consult with counsel.

-Although briefs normally should comply with the page limitations set forth in the Local Civ.
-Rules, it is not necessary to obtain prior leave before filing a brief whose length exceeds such limitations.
+Although I welcome briefs that comply with the page limitations set forth in the Local Civil Rules, it is not necessary to obtain prior leave before filing a brief that exceeds those limitations.

-Unless the brief is quite short, it should include a list of the headings and subheadings and a table of cases and other authorities should be included.
+Unless the brief is quite short, it should include a list of the headings and subheadings and a table of cases and other authorities.

-Motions for summary judgment generally will be due not later than three months prior to the trial date.
+I will usually scheduled motions for summary judgment to become decisonal not later than three months before the trial date.
 The response time usually will be three to four weeks for the opposition and ten days to two weeks for the reply.

-Note: the decisional date (i.e., date on which the final brief is received) for motions will usually be either the first or fifteenth of the month.
+The decisional date (i.e., the filing date of the final brief) for motions will usually be either the first or fifteenth of the month.

-If counsel anticipate that a hearing is required (i.e., where personal jurisdiction Daubert is at issue, etc.), the court should be notified of that need as soon as possible, and preferably at the case management conference.
+If counsel anticipate needing a hearing (e.g., where personal jurisdiction, Daubert, or other preliminary matter is at issue), notify chambers of that need as soon as possible, preferably at the case management conference.

-If the parties are engaged in settlement negotiations while a motion is pending, notify the Courtroom Deputy; if settlement does not occur, inform the Deputy that a ruling is necessary.
+If the parties are engaged in settlement negotiations as a motion is pending, notify chambers.
+If settlement does not occur, inform chamber that a ruling is necessary.

 9. Motions to Reconsider

-Only file a motion to reconsider only if: 1) I entirely overlooked an issue that clearly was presented in the original motion and is material to disposition of the motion was overlooked entirely, clearly controlling authority was disregarded, or an intervening decision by the Ohio Supreme Court, Sixth Circuit, or United States Supreme Court mandates a different outcome.
+However: file a motion to reconsider only if: 1) I entirely overlooked an issue that clearly was in the original briefing and is material to disposition of the motion; 2) I disregarded clearly controlling authority; or 3) there has been an intervening controlling decision that mandates a different outcome.

 10. Certification to the Ohio Supreme Court

-Pursuant to Ohio Supreme Court Rule of Practice XVIII, a federal court may certify unsettled questions of state law to the Ohio Supreme Court.
-Counsel in diversity cases and cases involving claims under the Ohio Constitution or statutes are encouraged to consider requesting certification of unsettled questions of state law.
-Such request should be made, whenever possible, at the case management conference.
+Ohio Supreme Court Rule of Practice XVIII expresses the Ohio Supreme Court's willingness to consider unsettled questions of state law that on certification from a federal court.
+I encourage counsel in diversity cases and cases involving claims under the Ohio Constitution or statutes to consider requesting certification of such questions.
+If possible, make the request at the case management conference, if not sooner.

 11. Status conferences and reports

-Not infrequently, counsel will be directed to file periodic status reports, particularly where they have indicated settlement discussions are on-going, an issue is on appeal, a bankruptcy stay has been entered, or other reason exists for keeping the court informed about the status and progress of the case.
+Not infrequently, I will direct counsel to file periodic status reports, particularly where they have indicated settlement discussions are underway, an issue is on appeal, there is a bankruptcy or other stay, or other reason exists for keeping me aware of the status of the case.

 12. Settlement conferences/Final Pretrial

-Final settlement conferences will be set in almost every case about two to four weeks prior to the trial date.
-If the case is not resolved at that conference, matters covered during a final pretrial will be discussed and, if necessary, resolved then, without the need for a further final pretrial.
+I set a final settlement and pretrial conference in almost every case about four weeks before the trial date.
+If the case is not resolved at that conference, matters covered during a final pretrial will be discussed and, if necessary, resolved then.

-Lead trial counsel is to attend all settlement conferences in person, as are the parties or their representatives with full authority to settle the case.
+Lead trial counsel must attend all settlement conferences in person, as must the parties or their representatives with full authority to settle the case.

-One week prior to the settlement conference, counsel are to have emailed (JudgeCarr_Chambers@ohnd.uscourts.gov) or faxed (419 213 5563) an ex parte narrative settlement statement by email or fax.
-The statement should discuss the strengths and weaknesses of their case, and the perceived strengths and weaknesses of the opponent's case.
-The amount acceptable to settle shall be stated, with a brief explanation in support of that figure.
-As a general rule, the ex parte narrative settlement statement should not exceed a few pages; exhibits, photos, etc., should rarely, if ever, be attached.
-The purpose of the ex parte narrative is simply to provide enough understanding of the case and insight into the parties' positions to enable useful judicial participation during the settlement conference.
+One week before the settlement conference, counsel must send an ex parte narrative settlement statement by email or fax.
+The statement should discuss the strengths and weaknesses of the case and the perceived strengths and weaknesses of the opponent's case.
+The statement must state the amount acceptable to settle, with a brief explanation in support of that figure.
+As a general rule, the ex parte narrative settlement statement should not exceed a few pages.
+Exhibits, photos, etc., should rarely, if ever, be attached.
+The purpose of the ex parte narrative is simply to give enough information about the case and insight into the parties' positions to enable useful judicial participation during the settlement conference.

-Where settlement in principle is reached, but the final terms and conditions remain subject to further specification, the parties will be asked to agree to submit any problems regarding remaining terms and conditions of settlement to the court for binding determination.
-The purpose of this practice is to prevent later motions to enforce settlement or other disputes about the terms and conditions of settlement.
+Where the parties reach a settlement in principle but the final terms and conditions remain subject to further specification, I encourage the parties to agree to submit any problems regarding remaining terms and conditions to me for binding determination.
+This reduces the likelihood later of disputes about the terms and conditions of settlement.

-If the case settles, I will order the filing of a dismissal entry within a month after the settlement conference.
+If the case settles, I will order the filing of a dismissal entry or status report within a month after the settlement conference.

 13. Mediation, ADR, Etc.

-While efforts to engage in the various forms of alternative dispute resolution described in the local rules are encouraged, such efforts should not cause delay in the trial.
+While I encourage the parties to use the various modes of alternative dispute resolution described in the local rules, those alternatives should not cause delay in maintaining the trial date .
 Counsel wanting to pursue ADR should, accordingly, make that desire known promptly.

-In lieu of formal ADR, counsel may want to consider asking that the case be referred to settlement/mediation to another District Judge or the United States Magistrate Judge.
+In lieu of formal ADR, counsel may want to ask me to refer the case for settlement/mediation to another District Judge or the Magistrate Judge.